leta199/Walmart-Data-Mining-and-EDA/README.md

-# Walmart-Data-Mining-Exploratory-Data-Analysis
+# Walmart - Data Mining Exploratory Data Analysis

 ## ABOUT THIS PROJECT
 This project applies exploratory data analysis (EDA) as well data mining techniques to uncover insights into potential opportunities and trends within Walmart Inc for 7888  of customers and their purchases.

-This dataset describes Walmart National's orders shipped out from the years 2021 to 2025.
-I aim to gleam insights into:
+This project aims to seek insights into:
--understanding sales outliers
+-Understanding sales outliers
--key perfomance regions
+-Key perfomance regions
--sales and profit correlation and change over time
+-Sales and profit correlation and change over time using time -series analysis

 ## HOW IT'S MADE